-The history of the House begins in 1880 when François Beaugé opened a spice emporium on the rue de la Banque, a thriving corner of the city.
-A treasure trove of the new globalism, customers flocked to buy his East India Company products: cinnamon, cardamom, curries, Assam teas and Malabar coffee, as well as a selection of wines he bottled on site.
+The story of Maison Legrand began in 1880, when François Beaugé opened a spice emporium on the rue de la Banque, a thriving corner of the city.
+A treasure trove of foods from around the world, customers were lining up to buy his East India Company products: cinnamon, cardamom, curries, Assam teas and Malabar coffee, as well as a selection of wines.

-The fine grocery store had gained an excellent reputation by the time it was taken over by two brothers, Pierre and Alexandre Legrand.
-From their backroom the family sold freshly roasted coffee as well as alcohols and quality groceries.
-Wines were bought in bulk from the Parisian neighbourhood of Bercy, which at the time still held the wine monopoly, and then bottled on site with the distinctive label of ‘bottled on site by the wine merchant-grocer.'
+His fine foods boutique had gained an excellent reputation by the time it was taken over by two brothers, Pierre and Alexandre Legrand.
+The family stocked freshly-roasted coffee, alcohol and quality groceries at the back of the shop.
+Wines were purchased by the barrel from the Parisian neighbourhood of Bercy, which still held a monopoly on the sales of wholesale wine at the time, then bottled on-site and sold proudly bearing the label "bottled on-site by our wine merchant/grocer."

-Pierre's eldest son Lucien took over the business in 1945, with the same passion for wine as his father.
-A visionary with a libertine spirit, Lucien took his belief in the terroir to truly create the trade of the wine merchant.
-He was the first to scour the vineyards searching for "excellent every day wines”.
-Lucien propelled the wines and vineyards he grew to love into influential glasses through the tastings he organised in his shop.
-In this way, he discovered Rousseau and Dauvissat in Burgundy, the Trévallon estate in Bouches-du-Rhône and Sélosse in Champagne.
+Pierre's eldest son Lucien, having the same passion for wine as his father, took over the business in 1945.
+A free-spirited visionary, Lucien created the trade of "wine merchant" through his interest in high-quality regional wines.
+He was the first to scour the world's vineyards, searching for "excellent everyday wines".
+The tastings that he organized in his shop put his favourite wines and vineyards into the spotlight -his discoveries include Rousseau and Dauvissat in Burgundy, the Trévallon estate in Bouches-du-Rhône and Sélosse in Champagne.

-Since 2000, Gérard Sibourd-Baudry has been at the helm with the aim of ensuring the Legrand spirit lives on: providing all wine lovers with the very best of selections; an entry point to a world of passion and culture.
-His vision is to also seek out and promote other wine regions of France and to confirm the expertise of Legrand abroad.
-Now more than ever, our cellar is open to the world.
+Since 2000, Gérard Sibourd-Baudry has been at the helm, and he aims to ensure that the Legrand spirit lives on by providing all wine lovers with the best selections, an entry point into a world of passion and culture.
+He also wishes to seek out and promote wines from regions outside of France, as well as share Legrand's expertise abroad.
+Now, more than ever, our cellar is open to the world.

-More than a wine boutique, at Legrand is home to a way of life, a place to meet and share this passion and culture of wine.
-We host a wine school for all levels of experience, a myriad of different tastings as well as curated vineyard tours.
-Our comptoir de dégustation and delicatessen of hand-crafted excellence completes the package, forming a single, delicious, gourmet experience in the heart of Paris.
+More than a wine boutique, Legrand is home to a way of life, a place to meet with friends and share the passion and culture of wine.
+Legrand is home to a wine school for all levels of experience, and also hosts a myriad of different tastings and vineyard tours.
+Our bistro and wine bar and our delicatessen, featuring high-quality artisanal products, complete the package - a gourmet experience in the heart of Paris.